 Each of our media segments requires offices, broadcasting studios, and transmission facilities to support our operations.
-Our corporate headquarters are located at 2601 South Bayshore Drive, Coconut Grove, Florida, where we rent executive offices in space indirectly owned by Raúl Alarcón, Jr. The lease expires in 2015, with the right to renew for two consecutive five-year terms thereafter.
+Our corporate headquarters are located at 2601 South Bayshore Drive, Coconut Grove, Florida, where we rented executive offices in space formerly indirectly owned by Raúl Alarcón, Jr. The lease expires in 2015, with the right to renew for two consecutive five-year terms thereafter.
+In January 2011, Raúl Alarcón, Jr. sold the leased space to Agave Acquisitions, LLC and transferred all of its rights and obligations.

-As of December 31, 2009, the principal buildings owned or leased by us and used primarily by our radio and television and radio segments are described below:
+As of December 31, 2010, the principal buildings owned or leased by us and used primarily by our radio and television segments are described below:

-Location Aggregate size of property in square feet (approximate)(1) Owned or leased Lease expiration date
+Aggregate size of property in Lease

+Location square feet (approximate)(1) Owned or leased expiration date

 New York, NY (2) 12,100 Owned N/A

 Los Angeles, CA (3) 40,000 Owned N/A

 Miami, FL (4) 12,100 Leased 2012

 Miami, FL (5) 70,000 Owned N/A

-Miami, FL (6) 42,000 Leased 2015
+Miami, FL (6) 15,000 Leased 2015

 Guaynabo, PR (7) 29,000 Owned N/A

-(1) Excludes properties less than 12,000 square feet.

-(2) Facility used for the offices and studios for our New York radio stations and certain internet and television operations.

-- (3) Facility used for the offices and studios for our Los Angeles radio stations and certain internet and television operations. - (4) Facility was used for the offices and studios of the Miami radio stations. - (5) Facility is used as the principal site for our television and internet production and operations and for the offices, operations and studios of the Miami stations. - (6) Building includes corporate offices and sales space. - (7) Facility is used for the offices, operations and studios of the Puerto Rico broadcast stations.
+- (1) Excludes properties less than 12,000 square feet. - (2) Facility used for the offices and studios for our New York radio stations and certain internet and television operations. - (3) Facility used for the offices and studios for our Los Angeles radio stations and certain internet and television operations. - (4) Facility was used for the offices and studios of the Miami radio stations. - (5) Facility is used as the principal site for our television, internet and Miami radio studios production, operation, and sales offices. - (6) Building includes corporate offices and sales space. - (7) Facility is used for the offices, operations and studios of the Puerto Rico broadcast stations.